embracesbs/terraform-provider-squidex/squidex/internal/README.md

 - fix scaffolded issues related to this [GitHub issue](https://github.com/OpenAPITools/openapi-generator/pull/2897).
   - Run a find & replace `package openapi` into `package squidexclient`
   - Remove the go.mod file from the squidexclient folder
+  - import time package to files where time is used if it is missing.
   - rename all golang constants (enums) because they are duplicated.
 Just prefix them with the type name they belong to.
   - I had to add 1 type manually `FilterNodeOfIJsonValue`, because it was missing and implemented as type object instead.
   - Correct all types on the dto's by removing the `OneOf...` prefix of the type name.